Hot Links artistic interviews with Brian Fee.

 – Tell us about yourself?

-– What is your project or role with the Caribbean Art Initiative?
+– What is your connection to the Caribbean Art Initiative?

 – What does “cultural exchange” mean to you?